-Getting kids to eat healthy AND early in the morning can be difficult at times, but with these breakfast porridge shots, kids will enjoy the simple but sweet recipe as well as the fun way to eat them.
-They’re also great for serving at sleepovers and birthday parties.
+Getting kids to eat healthy AND early in the morning can be difficult at times, but with these individual oatmeal porridge shots, kids will enjoy the delicious toppings as well as the fun way to eat them!
+And this breakfast is not just for kids; adults can enjoy them too.

-The toppings are what make this recipe sweet (strawberries, chocolate chips, maple syrup, etc.), but the small jars or shot glasses are what make this breakfast porridge fun!
+The toppings are what make this recipe sweet (strawberries, chocolate chips, maple syrup, etc.), but the small jars or dessert cups are what make this breakfast porridge fun!
+They're also great for serving at sleepovers and birthday parties.

 Difference Between Porridge and Oatmeal